-4.3.1 Temperature deviation function
+4.3.2 Temperature deviation function

-Temperature deviation function is applicable to channel TI of the internal ADC thermometer.
+Temperature deviation function is applicable to channels TA of the external combined probe, TJ of the internal CJC thermometer and TI of the internal ADC thermometer.
 UT-ONE implements the temperature deviation function with up to four coefficients, which can provide excellent accuracy over wide temperature range.
 In most applications, especially for monitoring ambient conditions in a laboratory or for cold junction compensation, a linear deviation function with coefficients a_0 and a_1 is sufficient.
 In this case, set the unused coefficients to zero.